 As in the Exodus of Israel from Egypt, Jesus, the Passover-Lamb, has-so to speak-sprinkled the 'door way' of the life of every believer with His blood.
-The righteous judgment of their Maker has passed over them forever, and they have been redeemed from the realm of their lifelong bondage and oppression.
+The right and terrible

 This is the first great treasure of the grace of God that is lavished upon every regenerate person.
-They receive A NEW LIBERTY IN THE CRITICAL CENTRE OF THEIR BEING, THE CONSCIENCE: THAT PLACE WHERE EACH MOMENT THE MENTAL AND EMOTIONAL HEALTH OF A PERSON IS DETERMINED, ONE WAY OR ANOTHER!!!
+They receive A NEW LIBERTY IN THE CRITICAL CENTRE OF THEIR BEING, THE CONSCIENCE: THAT PLACE WHERE EACH MOMENT THE MENTAL AND EMOTIONAL WELLBEING OF A PERSON IS DETERMINED, ONE WAY OR ANOTHER!!!